samuelvl/jenkins-coreos/README.md

 ## TODO

-- Find a secure way to include SSH private key in Ignition
+- Find a secure way to include SSH private key in Ignition.

 ## References